OpenFlowLabs/website/content/_index/hero.md

 particles = true

 title = "OpenFlowLabs GmbH"
-subtitle = "Bringing your applications to the cloud, the right way"
+#subtitle = "Bringing your applications to the cloud, the right way"
 #subtitle = "Cloud does not have to be complicated."
+subtitle = "Taming storm clouds for a living"

 [header]
   image = "header.jpg"